maziar/ForceUpdateKit/README.md

 ```

 ## View and Style Configuration

-# this is configure class that you configure all item that you want custom that:
+this is the default value configuration class that you configure all items that you want custom:

 ```
 public class ForceUpdateViewConfig {